sharetribe/flex-docs/src/docs/ftw-configuration/configuration-in-ftw-x/index.md

 This file allows you to configure or remove the dates and price filter.
 To remove the filters, comment them out of the `defaultFilters` array.

 You can adjust two variables within the date filter:
+`entireRangeAvailable` and `mode`.

+The `entireRangeAvailable` config is _true_ by default.
+When it is true, filtering with a time range (e.g. May 1st-May 7th) only returns listings with availability for the entire duration.
+If `entireRangeAvailable` is _false_, filtering with the same dates returns listings with at least some availability between the start and end dates.

-`entireDateRangeAvailable` and `mode`.
-The latter can be assigned to either `day` or `night`.
+The `mode` config can be assigned to either `day` or `night`.
 Using the value `day` will allow your users to select a single day through the datepicker element.
-TODO what does entiredaterangeavaialble do

 ### Sorting

 You can adjust sorting options through the `sortConfig` option.
 Here you can disable the sorting element altogether.
 You can add or remove existing sorting options by editing the options array.
-Even extended data can also be used to sort listings.
+Extended data can also be used to sort listings.
 See all the available sorting options in the
 [API reference](https://www.sharetribe.com/api-reference/marketplace.html#sorting).

 ## Map configurations